GWLab-UML/Protocols/Molecular_labwork/16S_library_prep.md

 4. Incubate the mixed samples for 5 minutes at room temperature for maximum recovery.
 This step allows the binding of PCR products 125bp (based on concentration) and greater to the Magnetic beads.
 After mixing, the color of the mixture should appear homogenous.
 5. Place the reaction plate onto a 96 well Magnet Plate for 3 minutes or wait until the solution is clear.
 Wait until the solution is clear before proceeding to the next washing step.
 Otherwise there may be beads loss.
 6. Aspirate the cleared solution from the reaction plate and discard This step must be performed while the reaction plate is placed on the 96 magnetic plate.
 Avoid disturbing the settled magnetic beads.
 If beads are drawn into tips, leave behind a few microliters of solution.
 7. Dispense **180 uL of 80% ethanol** to each well of the reaction plate and incubate for **1 min** at room temperature.
 Aspirate out the ethanol and discard.
-Repeat for a total of two washes.
+Repeat for a total of **three washes**.
 It is important to perform these steps with the reaction plate on a 96 well Magnetic Plate.
 Do not disturb the settled Magnetic beads.
 	1. Remove all of the ethanol from the bottom of the well to avoid ethanol carryover. **Bump pipette tip up to 200 uL, may need to use p20 multichannel**
 	2. NOTE: A 5 min air dry at room temperature is recommended for the evaporation of the remaining traces of ethanol. **Do not overdry the beads** (the layer of settled beads appears cracked) as this will significantly decrease elution efficiency.
 8. Take off the plate from the Magnetic plate, add equal amount of original volume or less of elution buffer (Reagent grade water, TRIS-HCl pH 8.0, or TE buffer) to each well of the reaction plate and pipette mix 5 times.